 View their post here.

-An award ceremony will be planned in Fall 2018.
+An award ceremony was held in Fall 2018.

 For more information please contact: